+(3) When Allowable.
+The contract shall provide that costs shall be allowed to the extent they are:

+(a) reasonable, as defined in §7101(d) (Reasonable Costs);

+(b) allocable, as defined in §7101(e) (Allocable

+2 GAR - ADMINISTRATION Div.
+4 - Procurement Regulations

+costs);

-- (3) When Allowable.
-The contract shall provide that costs shall be allowed to the extent they are: - (A) reasonable, as defined in §16701(d) (Reasonable Costs); - (B) allocable, as defined in §16701(e) (Allocable costs); - (C) lawful under any applicable law; - (D) not unallowable under \$16701(f) (Treatment of Specific Costs) or \$16701(g) (Costs Requiring Prior Approval to be Allowable as Direct (Costs); and - (E) in the case of costs invoiced for reimbursement, actually incurred or accrued and accounted for in accordance with generally accepted accounting principles. - (d) Reasonable Costs.
+(c) lawful under any applicable law;

+(d) not unallowable under §7101(f) (Treatment of Specific Costs) or §7101(g) (Costs Requiring Prior Approval to be Allowable as Direct Costs); and

+(e) in the case of costs invoiced for reimbursement, actually incurred or accrued and accounted for in accordance with generally accepted accounting principles.

+(d) Reasonable Costs.
 Any cost is reasonable if, in its nature or amount, it does not exceed that which would be incurred by an ordinarily prudent person in the conduct of competitive business in that industry.
-In determining the reasonableness of a given cost, consideration shall be given to: - (1) requirements imposed by the contract terms and conditions; - (2) whether the cost is of a type generally recognized as ordinary and necessary for the conduct of the contractor's business or the performance of the contract; - (3) the restraints inherent in, and the requirements imposed by such factors as generally accepted sound business practices, arms' length bargaining, and federal and state laws and regulations; - (4) the action that a prudent business manager would take under the circumstances, including general public policy and considering responsibilities to the owners of the business, employees, customers, and the hospital; - (5) significant deviations from the contractor's established contract costs; and - (6) any other relevant circumstances.
+In determining the reasonableness of a given cost, consideration shall be given to:

+(1) requirements imposed by the contract terms and conditions;

+(2) whether the cost is of a type generally recognized as ordinary and necessary for the conduct of the contractor's business or the performance of the contract;

+(3) the restraints inherent in, and the requirements imposed by, such factors as generally accepted sound business practices, arms' length bargaining, and federal and state laws and regulations;

+(4) the action that a prudent business manager would take under the circumstances, including general public policy and considering responsibilities to the owners of the business, employees, customers, and the territory;

+(5) significant deviations from the contractor's established practices which may unjustifiably increase the contract costs; and

-(e) Allocable Costs.
+(6) any other relevant circumstances. (e) Allocable Costs.

-- (1) General.
-A cost is allocable if it is assignable or chargeable to one or more cost objectives in accordance with relative benefits received and if it: - (A) is incurred specifically for the contract; - (B) benefits both the contract and other work, and can be distributed to both in reasonable proportion to the benefits received; or - (C) is necessary to the overall operation of the business, although a direct relationship to any particular cost objective may not be evident. - (2) Allocation Consistency.
-Costs are allocable as direct or indirect costs.
+(1) General.
+A cost is allocable if it is assignable or chargeable to one or more cost objectives in accordance with relative benefits received and if it:

+(a) is incurred specifically for the contract;

+(b) benefits both the contract and other work, and can be distributed to both in reasonable proportion to the benefits received; or direct or indirect costs.
 Similar costs (those incurred for the same purpose, in like circumstances) shall be treated consistently either as direct costs or indirect costs except as provided by these Regulations.
 When a cost is treated as a direct cost in respect to one cost objective, it and all similar costs shall be treated as a direct cost for all cost objectives.
 Further, all costs similar to those included in any indirect cost pool shall be treated as indirect costs.
-All distributions to cost objectives from a cost pool shall be on the same basis. - (3) Direct Costs.
-A direct cost is any cost which can be identified specifically with a particular final cost objective.
-A direct cost shall be allocated only to its specific cost objective.
-To be allowable, a direct cost must be incurred in accordance with the terms of the contract.
+All distributions to cost objectives from a cost pool shall be on the same basis.